Learn how to maximize charge, minimize heat and reduce memory.

 Courtesy of Cadex

 Ultra-high-capacity NiCd batteries tend to heat up more than standard NiCds when charging at 1C and higher, and this is partly due to the higher internal resistance.
-Applying a high current at the initial charge and then tapering to a lower rate as the charge acceptance decreases achieves good results with all nickel-based batteries.
-This moderates excess temperature rise while assuring fully charged batteries.
+Applying a high current at the initial charge and then tapering down to a lower rate as the charge acceptance decreases is a recommended fast-charge method.

 Interspersing discharge pulses between charge pulses is known to improve charge acceptance of nickel-based batteries.
-Commonly referred to as a “burp” or “reverseload” charge, this method assists in the recombination of gases generated during charge.
+Commonly referred to as a “burp” or “reverse load” charge, this method assists in the recombination of gases generated during charge.
 The result is a cooler and more effective charge than with conventional DC chargers.
 There is also the believed benefit of reduced “memory” effect, as the battery is being exercised while charging with pulses.
-Read about Memory: Myth or Fact?
+[BU-807, Memory: Myth or Fact?]
 While pulse charging may be valuable for NiCd and NiMH batteries, this type of charge does not apply to lead- and lithium-based systems.
 These batteries work best with a pure DC charge voltage.

 After full charge, the NiCd battery receives a trickle charge of between 0.05C and 0.1C to compensate for the self-discharge.
 To reduce possible overcharge, charger designers aim for the lowest possible trickle charge current.
-Even though the trickle charge is carefully measured, it is best not to leave nickel-based batteries in a charger for more than a few days.
+It is best not to leave nickel-based batteries in a charger for more than a few days.
 Remove them and recharge before use.

 The flooded NiCd is charged with a constant voltage to about 1.55V/cell.
 The current is then reduced to 0.1C-rate and the charge continues until 1.55V/cell is reached again.
 At this point, a trickle charge is applied and the voltage is allowed to float freely.
 Higher charge voltages are possible but this generates excess gas and causes rapid water depletion.